CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

  During your organization phase, you may perform one of the following activities:
  - You may play a character card.
 You must have enough general influence or direct influence available to control the character.
 You must place him at his home site or at any Haven site.
  - You may play a Wizard card if you do not already have one in play.
 You must place a Wizard at his home site or at Rivendell.
-You need not control a Wizard with influence-he represents you, the player.
+You need not control a Wizard with influence&mdash;he represents you, the player.

 When you play a character, you may place him into a company already at his arrival site **or** he may become a new company (with one character); you must play the site card for his arrival site with him.
 If the appropriate site card is not available, you may not play a character.